webplatform/docs/css/selectors/attributes/existence/index.md

 ---
-title: existence
+title: Attribute selector
-tags:
-  - CSS
-  - Selectors
+attributions:
+  - 'Microsoft Developer Network: [[Windows Internet Explorer API reference](http://msdn.microsoft.com/en-us/library/ie/hh828809%28v=vs.85%29.aspx) Article]'
+notes:
+  - 'Needs summary, spec reference, standardization status, remove topic cluster flags'
 readiness: 'In Progress'
 standardization_status: 'W3C Recommendation'
-notes:
-  - 'Needs summary, spec reference, standardization status, remove topic cluster flags'
 summary: 'Allows to select tags that has an attributes.
 While it can match the class and the id selector, its specificity value is lower.'
-uri: css/selectors/attributes/existence
+tags:
+  - CSS
+  - Selectors
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - selection
+uri: css/selectors/attributes/existence

 ---
-# Attribute selector

-## Summary
+## <span>Summary</span>

 Allows to select tags that has an attributes.
 While it can match the class and the id selector, its specificity value is lower.

-### Syntax
+### <span>Syntax</span>

 ` [sel=att] {...}`

-### Parameters
+### <span>Parameters</span>

 -   *sel*: The name of a tag property
 -   *att*: Must be either an Identifier or a String.